Disclosure: This page contains affiliate links. We may earn a commission if you purchase through our links at no additional cost to you.

 • Skin rejuvenation and reducing fine lines

-• Promoting collagen production
+• Boosting collagen production

-• Reducing surface-level inflammation and redness
+• Calming surface-level inflammation and redness

-• Supporting wound healing
+• Speeding up wound healing

 • Improving skin tone and texture